Privacy Perspectives and Practices of Chinese Smart Home Product Teams: Conclusion

 \section{Conclusion}

-Our interviews with 27 Chinese smart home product team members provide new insights into privacy perspectives and practices in a non-WEIRD context.
-Participants demonstrated a strong commitment to legal compliance and ethical considerations within China's strict policy environment.
-However, they also faced challenges in navigating the complexities of an evolving regulatory and technological landscape , including insufficient public attention to at-risk groups, gender disparities, and power dynamics between authorities, companies, and users.
-In addition, we examine how cultural and social norms in China influence individuals' perceptions of privacy.
-Chinese smart home product teams may often regard privacy as a lower priority for users—an attitude shaped by the collectivist orientation of Chinese society.
-This , in turn, may lead to privacy de-prioritization in product design and development life-cycle.
-Finally, we recommend the development of clear guidelines for transparent data practices in smart home devices, with an emphasis on prioritizing end-users' privacy needs ,particularly those at heightened risk.
-This involves navigating a delicate balance between individual privacy rights and national security considerations.
-Additionally, we recommend privacy-focused training and educational resources for users and for smart home product teams in China, who may operate under the assumption that the general public does not value privacy.
+Our interviews with 27 members of Chinese smart home product teams provide new insights into their privacy perspectives and practices in a non-WEIRD context.
+Participants demonstrated a strong commitment to legal compliance and ethical considerations within China’s strict legal and regulatory environment.
+However, they also faced challenges in navigating the complexities of an evolving regulatory and technological landscape, including limited understanding of the privacy needs of at-risk groups, gender disparities, and power imbalances among authorities, companies, and users.
+Moreover, our findings highlight how cultural and social norms in China shape perceptions of privacy.
+Smart home product teams often perceived privacy as a lower priority for users---an attitude influenced by the collectivist orientation of Chinese society---which might have contributed to the de-prioritization of privacy in product design and development.